-Big electricity consumers, EPS and price reform31.
-January 2013. / Uncategorized
+Big electricity consumers, EPS and price reform, Uncategorized

 Vast majority of the eligible buyers have in principle decided to choose EPS as their supplier even under the market conditions. – Contracts should be signed by the 1st January 2013 – EPS offered secured supply at about-the market prices